 I’m writing a Weekly Series On the Soul.
 This annotated Table of Contents will make navigating the series easier.
+Oh, and it’s not necessary to read the whole series or to read them in order.
+Feel free to dip in wherever you please.

 Part 1: Introduction.
 When I was a new ager, I was seeking the truth.
 I had no idea where to find it but I was seeking it.
 I had so many questions.
 Is there life after death?
 What is the soul?
 What does the soul do?
 How do sin, evil, and the Fall effect the soul?
 What about the spiritual world and angels?
 Enter the book I wish I’d had all those years ago: Occult Phenomena in the Light of Theology, by Cistercian abbot, Alois Wiesinger, OCSO, published in the nineteen fifties.